danilofreire/datasci385/README.md

-# QTM 385 - Experimental Methods
+# DATASCI 385 - Experimental Methods

-This branch hosts the website for the course [QTM 385 - Experimental Methods](http://danilofreire.github.io/qtm385) at [Emory University](http://www.emory.edu).
+This branch hosts the website for the course [QTM 385 - Experimental Methods](http://danilofreire.github.io/datasci385) at [Emory University](http://www.emory.edu).
 The course provides an introduction to randomised controlled trials and causal inference to undergraduate students.

 ## Building the website